vtsyvina/CliqueSNV/README.md

 1.5.4
 - Better memory management, some performance improvements
 - new "-rn" output parameter

+1.5.5
+- Change output from txt to json for ease of parsing
+- "-tl"  parameter to set time limit

 ## Any questions
 With any questions. please, contact: v.tsyvina@gmail.com